RainerGerhardt/ha-modbusproxy/README.md

-# Home Assistant AddOn Modbus Proxy
+# Home Assistant AddOn Modbus Proxy second instance

 Allows you to connect multiple clients to one single modbus server.
 Usally one modbus server only allows a single connection and denies any more clients.